kwilkos/cxf/distribution/src/main/release/samples/j2ee/jca/hello_world_soap_http/README.txt

 JBoss
 -----
-Copy the connector RAR from its location in the CXF installation to the JBoss deployment directory.
+Copy the connector RAR from its location in the Apache CXF installation to the JBoss deployment directory.

   (Unix)    % cd $CXF_HOME/lib/